bherrmann7/simple-geb/gebTalk.md

     - Me: Bob Herrmann, Web Developer @ Innocentive.com
     - What you are going to get out of this talk
          - What is geb, how to code it, how to run it
-         -
-    - dangers
-        - browsers behave stragely/inconsistantly
-        - response times can vary
-        - easy to sink lots of time into automating web browser

 - Whats the problem?
     - Testing web applications is hard